kubernetes-retired/contrib/statefulsets/kafka/README.md

 ## ZooKeeper
 Kafka requires an installation of Apache Zookeeper for broker configuration storage and coordination.
-A example of how to deploy a ZooKeeper ensemble on Kubernetes can be found [here](https://github.com/kubernetes/contrib/tree/master/statefulsets/zookeeper).
+An example of how to deploy a ZooKeeper ensemble on Kubernetes can be found [here](https://github.com/kubernetes/contrib/tree/master/statefulsets/zookeeper).
 For testing purposes an ensemble of 1-3 servers is sufficient.
 For production